Tom Hammick: Early life

-Hammick attended the preparatory school West Downs School in Winchester, followed by the elite private school Eton College in Berkshire alongside Jay Jopling, Boris Johnson, David Cameron, Charles Spencer, 9th Earl Spencer and James Ogilvy.
+Hammick attended the preparatory school West Downs School in Winchester, followed by Eton College in Berkshire.

 Hammick graduated with a degree in Art History and Medieval History from the University of Manchester (1982–85) and briefly worked as a Stonemason, initially a labourer on Salisbury Cathedral in 1985 followed by two years as a trainee builder with Ian Constantinides and his company St Blaise, in Dorset and Somerset.
 He went back to study a BA Fine Art (1987–90) and an MA in Printmaking from Camberwell College of Art (1990–92).
 Hammick was an exchange student with Nova Scotia College of Art and Design in Canada in 1989.

 Career

 Upon completing his masters study in 1992, Hammick was appointed acting head of painting and drawing at Eton College, where he would have his first solo exhibition the same year.
 He then taught Fine Art (Painting and Printmaking) at Bucks Chilterns University College from 1998 to 2005 and then Fine Art and Printmaking at The University of Brighton until 2019.
 He also taught Studio Painting for three summer terms at Nova Scotia College of Art and Design between 1998 and 2002.

 In 2014, he was appointed by the English National Opera as the first artist-in-residence.
 In 2015, artist Julian Bell wrote a book to survey the work of Hammick titled Tom Hammick Wall, Window, World published by Lund Humphries.

 In 2017 he curated Towards Night, a major exhibition exploring the nocturnal through paintings, prints and drawings by over sixty artists at Towner Art Gallery.

 His works are held in many major public and private collections, including Eton College, British Museum, Victoria and Albert Museum, Bibliothèque Nationale de France, Yale Center for British Art and The Library of Congress, Washington DC.

 His work has inspired fashion designers like Louisa Ballou and a collaboration on an exhibition at the London store of designer Paul Smith.